 The tanker industry is both cyclical and volatile in terms of charter rates and profitability.
 Periodic adjustments to the supply of and demand for oil tankers can cause the industry to be cyclical in nature.
 We expect continued volatility in market rates for our vessels in the foreseeable future with a consequential effect on our short and medium-term liquidity.
 A worsening of current global economic conditions may cause tanker charter rates to decline and thereby adversely affect our ability to charter or re-charter our vessels or to sell them on the expiration or termination of their charters, and the rates payable in respect of our vessels currently operating in tanker pools, or any renewal or replacement charters that we enter into, may not be sufficient to allow us to operate our vessels profitably.
 In addition, conflicts in Ukraine and the Middle East are disrupting energy production and trade patterns, including shipping in the Black Sea, Red Sea, and elsewhere, and its continued impact on energy prices and tanker rates is uncertain.
-Fluctuations in charter rates and vessel values result from changes in the supply and demand for tankers are outside of our control, and the nature, timing and degree of changes in industry conditions are unpredictable.
+Fluctuations in charter rates and vessel values result from changes in the supply and demand for tanker capacity and changes in the supply and demand for oil and petroleum products.
+The factors affecting the supply and demand for tankers are outside of our control, and the nature, timing and degree of changes in industry conditions are unpredictable.